Naif Gahani

 Naif Gahani (نايف الجهني) is a Saudi poet and writer, born in Qurayyat in 1968.
-He is the head of the Tabuk Literary Club in 2012, and he created a corner called (Abaq Al-Khuzama) in Al-Riyadh newspaper.
-He published many books, which vary between poetry, novel and intellectual writings.
+He was the head of the Tabuk Literary Club in 2012, and he created a corner called (Abaq Al-Khuzama) in Al-Riyadh newspaper.
+He published many books, which vary between poetry, novels and intellectual writings.
 One of his notable works is a book called (Karma in Islam: A Technique of Healing by Ethics and Spiritual Energy).

 Education

 He obtained a doctorate degree in technical learning and its impact on achievement in the Arabic language from the Arab University of Amman in the Hashemite Kingdom of Jordan.

 Career

 He works as a member of the faculty at the University of Tabuk.

-He was assigned to be the president of the Tabuk Literary Club since 2012.
+He was assigned to be the president of the Tabuk Literary Club in 2012.

 He worked as the director of the Culture and Arts Association in Tabuk.